NVIDIA/modulus/examples/generative/stormcast/README.md

 torchrun --standalone --nnodes=1 --nproc_per_node=8 train.py --outdir rundir --config_file ./config/config.yaml --config_name <your_distributed_training_config> --run_id 0
 ```

-Once the training is completed, you can enter a new model into `config/registry.json` that points to the checkpoints (`.pkl`) from your training(s), and you are ready to run inference.
+Once the training is completed, you can enter a new model into `config/registry.json` that points to the checkpoints (`.pt` file in your training output directory), and you are ready to run inference.

 ### Inference